Links for Reference

 Use arrows sparingly, and only when needed for clarification.

 When appropriate, alternative text (i.e. alt tags) should describe the informational purpose of the image.
 Screensteps will add alt tags automatically with the title of the step, but the alt tag may be modified if needed.
+If the alt text simply repeats the step text, then you should delete the alt text to avoid unnecessary repetition for screen readers.

 You can enter the article metadata in Screensteps using the “Article Inspector” in the desktop editing client. ( See example metadata entry screen.)